 The men described are like wild beasts in that they have no respect for any authority.
 They speak against the authority that has been granted by God and so, like the beasts described in Revelation 19, they will be dealt with at the coming of the King of Kings.

-They will be paid back with harm for the harm they have done.
-Their idea of pleasure is to carouse in broad daylight.
-They are blots and blemishes, reveling in their pleasures while they feast with you.
+they will be paid back harm as wages for the harm they are doing.
+Their idea of pleasure is carousing in broad daylight; they are spots and defects reveling in their deceptions as they share meals with you -

 These false teachers will be dealt with by God as they have caused many people to stumble.
 We see here that these people try to have it both ways as they delight in sin but show up at the gatherings of believers when it is time for a meal.
 We are a new creation when we accept Jesus and receive the Holy Spirit.
 This new creation does not belong in the old situations of sin and we cannot be comfortable in them.